Roaming in acetaldehyde: Restricted acetaldehyde

 As $H = U(r,\theta)$ at the turning points of the corresponding orbits, both DS$_C$ and DS$_H$ are spheres consisting of a continuum of circles and two points at the poles.
 The construction above is known to provide a DS that is transversal to the Hamiltonian vector field, in our case \eqref{eq:Ham_eq}, except at the periodic orbit \cite{pechukas1979,waalkens2004}.

-The construction of a DS is identical for a pair of rotational periodic orbits, such as the f-orbits or the outer orbits, since the orbits share a configuration space projection and only differ in the sign of their momenta.
+The construction of a DS is identical for a pair of rotational periodic orbits, such as PO$_f$ or PO$_O$, since the orbits share a configuration space projection and only differ in the sign of their momenta.
 Since $H > U(r,\theta)$ along rotational periodic orbits, the DS is known to be a torus and transversal to the Hamiltonian vector field \cite{mauguiere2016ozone}.

 Note that DSs are not unique, as any deformation of the above-constructed DS that does not violate transversality to the vector field is also a DS.